 address and email address,

-names, mailing addresses, and email addresses of three additional people who have agreed to write
+names, mailing addresses, and email addresses of three addtional people who have agreed to write

 Upon receipt of the mailed nomination,